 Rivera was unaware, but in the wreckage was the body of a male passenger.
-The dead man of course could not be seen from 150 feet up … and half a block away.
+The dead man could not be seen from 150 feet up … and half a block away.
 He couldn’t even be seen by someone standing alongside the car.
-That’s because police had covered the body with a sheet, a common thing at fatals.
+That’s because police had covered the body with a sheet, common at fatals.

 Rivera’s goal was to get some exclusive footage for his TV station, WFSB.
-Inexpensive material too.
-In fact, his venture with a quadcopter was quieter, safer … and way, way, way cheaper than if the station had paid to put a real chopper in the sky.Uniformed Hartford Police suddenly interrupted Rivera’s work.
-Officers surrounded the reporter and ordered him to take down his small machine, claiming it was “jeopardizing officer safety” — and the integrity of the victim.
+It would be inexpensive material as well.
+In fact, his venture with a quadcopter was quieter, safer … and way, way, way cheaper than if the station had paid to put a chopper in the sky.Uniformed Hartford Police suddenly interrupted Rivera’s work.
+Officers surrounded the reporter and ordered him to take down his drone, claiming it was “jeopardizing officer safety” … and the integrity of the victim.
 Police didn’t arrest Rivera, but they hassled him and essentially told him to go forth and multiply.

-The reporter had gone from yellow police tape to red tape.
+The reporter went from yellow police tape to red tape.

 Officers then put in a phone call — behind Rivera’s back — to his employer, WFSB-TV, where he worked part-time.
-Their allegation was that Rivera had “interfered” with a police investigation.
-A senior policeman asked station management to reprimand the reporter, a former intern at the station.
+Their allegation was that Rivera had ‘interfered’ with a police investigation.
+A senior policeman asked station management to reprimand the reporter.

 ‘COPSUCKERS’ … AND WORSE

 Rather than break a national news story and give police a strong message about the need for an independent media, WFSB capitulated.
-Instead of praising its reporter for going the extra mile — giving him the thumbs up and reminding him that it’s never crowded along that extra mile — station management called Rivera into a meeting and told him to stay away for a week — without pay.
-That’s code for ‘Go forth and …’
+Instead of praising its reporter for going the extra mile, station management called Rivera into a meeting and told him to stay away for a week — without pay.

-Owing that the story has gone around the world [and embarrassed the hell out of WFSB], Rivera’s punishment may be a lot more than a week’s lost wages.
+Owing that the story has gone around the world [and embarrassed WFSB], Rivera’s punishment may be a lot more than one week of lost wages.
 The journalist has not been called back since he was ordered out in the middle of his shift.
 That was more than a month ago.